 - Ethambutol (Myambutol)

-If you have drug-resistant TB, a combination of antibiotics called fluoroquinolones and injectable medications, such as amikacin, kanamycin or capreomycin, are generally used for 20 to 30 months.
+If you have drug-resistant TB, a combination of antibiotics called fluoroquinolones and injectable medications, such as amikacin or capreomycin (Capastat), are generally used for 20 to 30 months.
 Some types of TB are developing resistance to these medications as well.

-A number of new drugs are being looked at as add-on therapy to the current drug-resistant combination treatment, including:
+Some drugs may be used as add-on therapy to the current drug-resistant combination treatment, including:

 Medication side effects